-Some Lynchburg College students are sleeping outdoors this week to raise money for local organizations that serve the homeless.
+Some University of Lynchburg students are sleeping outdoors this week to raise money for local organizations that serve the homeless.

 The “Solidarity Sleepers” program is part of the College’s Hunger and Homelessness Week observances.
 Students used to sleep outside only one night, but they extended the Solidarity Sleepers to six nights several years ago.
 Their purpose: understand some of the challenges homeless people face and raise money to help meet those challenges.
 “We’re doing this to raise awareness and solidarity,” said April Love ’16, a Bonner Leaders program intern organizing the event.